 - slow or difficult speech

-- weakness or numbness of an arm or leg, especially on one side of the body
+- sudden weakness or numbness of an arm or leg, especially on one side of the body

 Varenicline may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.